onevcat/VVDocumenter-Xcode/README.md

     COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## More Incredible Projects from OpenSourceChina

+You may want to see more great open source projects brought you by Chinese developers.
+See more in the [Projects repo](https://github.com/OpenSourceChina/Projects) of [OpenSourceChina](https://github.com/OpenSourceChina).